Leadwerks/Documentation/Lua/EntityScripting.md

 CustomScript.rgbavalue = Vec4(1,1,1,1)--"RGBA value" COLOR
 ```

 You can add new properties or edit these ones.
+Whenever you save a script, the editor will automatically detect the changed file, and update the JSON file stored in the "Entity Definitions" folder.

 ## Script Functions and the Flowgraph Editor

 Script functions can be marked as inputs and/or outputs, for use with the [flowgraph editor](flowgrapheditor.md).
-To do this, just add a comment at the end of the function declaration:
+To do this, just add a comment after the function declaration:

 ```
 -- Function can act as a flowgraph input